-A student or respondent who is not satisfied with the decision of the president or provost has ten (10) working days to request, verbally or in writing, administrative review of the decision by his or her college president or provost.
-The request for administrative review must state reasons why the complainant or respondent believes the finding was improper.
-The president or provost will review the results of the investigation and written findings and respond to the request within ten (10) working days from receipt of the request.
-If the president or provost determines that the decision is not supported by the evidence, the case file will be reopened and assigned for further investigation.
-If the president or provost determines that the investigation was thorough and complete and that the decision is supported by the evidence, he or she will deny the request for administrative review.
-At this point, the student has exhausted the Internal Discrimination Complaint Procedure.
+- 2. The appeal request must state the grounds for appeal and why the complainant or respondent believes the outcome was improper. - 3.
+Denials based on lack of grounds shall be communicated to the requesting party within five (5) business days of the request for appeal being received by the appeal officer. - 4.
+If any grounds for appeal are met, the appeal officer will review the results of the investigation and written findings and respond to the request within ten (10) business days from receipt of the request.
+The ten-day review and response period may be extended for extenuating circumstances, with notice to all parties. the appeal officer may accept, reject, or modify the investigatory outcome.
+If the appeal officer determines that it is necessary to remedy a substantial deficiency caused by one of the appeal grounds above, the case file will be reopened and assigned for further investigation.
+If necessary, other investigator(s) may be assigned.
+If the appeal officer determines that the investigation was thorough and complete and that the decision is supported by the evidence, he or she will affirm the investigation outcome.
+At this point, the student has exhausted the Discrimination Complaint Procedure for Students.